RedHatInsights/turnpike/docs/index.md

 Running Using Docker Compose
 ----------------------------

 The simplest way to run Turnpike locally is using Docker Compose.

+First, you need to set proper environment variables.
+Copy the `.env.example` file to `.env` and customize it.
+You'll need to generate a secret key for session security and you'll need to set the `SERVER_NAME` to the hostname you're using for your SAML Service Provider, the same as the subject in your SP certificate.

-From the root of your copy of Turnpike, simply run:
+Then, from the root of your copy of Turnpike, simply run:

     docker-compose build
     docker-compose up